DanielHeld/AngularFacebookClone/README.md

-# Socaial media platform Angular
+# Social media platform Angular

 A small project showing a simple social media platform frontend.
 It was build with the aim of learning the Angular basics.
 The data for posts, comments and users is simply fetched from https://jsonplaceholder.typicode.com.